Introduction to Penetration Testing and Ethical Hacking [2024]

 S.No.
 Role How?

-1. Security Testing In order to find security flaws, openings for malevolent hackers, and other issues, ethical hackers carry out penetration tests and security audits.
+1. Security Testing To find security flaws, openings for malevolent hackers, and other issues, ethical hackers carry out penetration tests and security audits.

 To find security flaws, they thoroughly evaluate